-Stealing money from credit, checking and savings accounts.
+- Stealing money directly from credit, checking or savings accounts;

 Identity theft can occur in a number of ways, either through digging through your trash, recording your credit card numbers, obtaining your personal information through false pretenses, changing your address to receive items at a separate location, and stealing wallets, purses or driver’s licenses.
 Legal authorities call such crimes dumpster diving, skimming and pfishing.

 Dumpster diving: Your unshredded bank statements, credit card statements, medical bills, pre-approved credit card solicitations and other personal documents can attract thieves and lead to a financial tragedy.
 Any one of those documents can be sitting in your outside garbage bins, waiting for someone to come steal them and piece together an identity.

 Skimming: Criminally minded retailers can easily run your card in a special copying machine during the course of legitimately running your transactions.

 Phfishing: This word looks funny but sounds familiar.
 Every day, thousands of people receive emails from senders claiming to be financial institutions and requesting that you click on a link to verify information.
 These links actually take you to sites created by thieves to gain your personal information.

 Never log onto a financial site from an email link.
 Always type your bank’s address separately and log on apart from email.
 Use two-step authentication for your email services and any other service such as Facebook that allows that as an option.
 Two-step authentication requires that, before you log on at an unusual computer to use a service, that provider will ask you to verify your identity by entering a personal identification number sent to your phone.
 This is very effective.